 If I were a filmmaker, I’d probably cast the movie before the script was written.
 Long before I know how the story will unfold, the spark of an idea presents itself in the form of a face, an expression, or a gesture.
 The gesture, almost always candidly captured, is prominent in most of my work.
 Since body language is held in a tenuous relationship with any kind of objective truth, context is indeed everything.
 I use this to my advantage to highlight tension through visual irony—all in the service of provoking thought.

 In 2016, I received the Laura Ciruls Painting Award—an accolade given annually by the Ontario Arts Foundation, and one that has meant the most to me, so far.
-I am very fortunate to have the representation of two well-regarded galleries: The Focus Gallery in Hamilton, Ontario and Ingram Gallery in Toronto, Ontario.
-I also have work available online at Rodrigues Contemporary.
+I am very fortunate to have the representation of the well-regarded Ingram Gallery in Toronto’s Yorkville disctrict.
 My home and studio are located in Orangeville, Ontario where I live with my wife, Wendy.

 — Steven Volpe